-3. Even if a person is not particularly stimulated to reconnect with ancestors, he or she can unravel the past of their family either to verify family tradition or to investigate forgotten or undiscovered roots.
+3. Even if a person is not particularly stimulated to reconnect with ancestors, they can unravel their family's past either to verify family tradition or to investigate forgotten or undiscovered roots.

 4. It allows clients to compare their ancestral proportions to others in their family, town, city, or county who have chosen to participate.
 Because it is based on DNA, and unlike the census, this new tool will provide the most accurate demographics data that is possible.
 We will call this our “personal demographics” tool.

-The medical implication of BGA estimate is insignificant.
-Some diseases are to be found at different frequencies in populations across the globe, hardly any are limited to one group.
-The usefulness of BGA estimates, in biomedical research, comes from epidemiological analysis where many individuals are analysed together to list very broad statements about differences in risk.
+The medical implication of the BGA estimate is insignificant.
+Some diseases are found at different frequencies in populations globally, and hardly any are limited to one group.
+The usefulness of BGA estimates in biomedical research comes from epidemiological analysis, where many individuals are analysed together to list extensive statements about differences in risk.
 Even though these results can be very significant, they have very little meaning regarding the level of risk for any one person in the population.

 The mtDNA and Y-chromosomal lineage tests present a different view of someone’s ancestry.
-It traces and analyses the direct, unbroken maternal and paternal lines, respectively, reverting back to a common ancestor that lived several thousands of years ago.
-Although these tests may offer information regarding the origin of some of a person’s ancestors, they are partial in that they do not give information about the impact of non-lineal ancestors; for example, spouses along the direct maternal and paternal lines.
-BGA analysis relies on sequences throughout your genome, so we can provide more details about a larger number of your ancestors.
+It traces and analyses the direct, unbroken maternal and paternal lines, respectively, reverting to a common ancestor who lived several thousands of years ago.
+Although these tests may offer information regarding the origin of some of a person’s ancestors, they are partial.
+They do not give information about the impact of non-linear ancestors, such as spouses and direct maternal and paternal lines.
+BGA analysis relies on sequences throughout your genome so that we can provide more details about a larger number of your ancestors.

-The current BGA test that Ancestry by DNA™ is offering provides information on the scope of ancestry on the continental level for most continents, European (which includes European, Middle Eastern and South Asian groups such as Indians), and African, but we distinguish ancestries within Asia and the Pacific Rim by adding East Asian, (which includes the Pacific Islanders) as an additional group and Indigenous American.
+The current BGA test that Ancestry by DNA™ is offering provides information on the scope of ancestry on the continental level for most continents, European (which includes European, Middle Eastern and South Asian groups such as Indians), and African.
+Still, we distinguish ancestries within Asia and the Pacific Rim by adding East Asian (which includes the Pacific Islanders) as an additional group and Indigenous Americans.
 Since there will also be interest in defining the levels of ancestry within continents (such as distinguishing Japanese from Chinese, or Northern European from Middle Eastern), we are in the development stages of expanding our portfolio of services with a new level of Ancestry Informative Markers that will present more insight into where within a particular continent a persons’ ancestors were most originated.

 Pedigree studies have revealed that the level of admixture follows identified inheritance patterns, aiding the validity of these low values.
-As previously stated, the confidence intervals are significant for understanding your results and the scores are the most probable estimates from your DNA.
-If your confidence interval overlaps zero your value may be within the statistical noise threshold of the test and should be considered a possible result.
-As the number of markers tested increases the statistical noise should decline as confirmation in the change in confidence interval size involving the 2.0 and 2.5 tests.
+As previously stated, the confidence intervals are significant for understanding your results, and the scores are the most probable estimates from your DNA.
+If your confidence interval overlaps zero, your value may be within the statistical noise threshold of the test and should be considered a possible result.
+As the number of markers tested increases, the statistical noise should decline as confirmation in confidence interval size involving the 2.0 and 2.5 tests.

 You can purchase this product by clicking the above link.
 Alternatively you can order this product over the phone via 1300 768 428 or filling out our contact form.
 You can also contact us direct via our email address.